-- 1. Main section of the PCA:

-- Section A Governing requirements

-- Section B Water services

-- Section C Sanitary plumbing and drainage systems

-- Section D Excessive noise

-- Section E Section E Facilities and ancillary additions

-- 2. Victorian variations and additions

-- Vic Part C4 Low risk on-site liquid trade waste systems

-- Vic Part E2 Heating, ventilation and air conditioning systems

-- Vic Part E3 Stormwater Roof drainage systems

-- Vic Part E4 Stormwater Surface and sub-surface drainage systems

-- Part A2 Compliance with the NCC

-- Part B1 Cold water services

-- Part B4 Fire-fighting water services

-- Part B7 Rainwater storage

-- Part C1 Sanitary plumbing systems

-- Part C2 Sanitary drainage systems

-- Part C3 On-site wastewater management

-- Part D1 Excessive noise
+- 1. Main section of the PCA: - Section A Governing requirements - Section B Water services - Section C Sanitary plumbing and drainage systems - Section D Excessive noise - Section E Section E Facilities and ancillary additions - 2.
+Victorian variations and additions - Vic Part C4 Low risk on-site liquid trade waste vstems - Vic Part E2 Heating, ventilation and air conditioning systems - Vic Part E3 Stormwater Roof drainage systems - Vic Part E4 Stormwater Surface and sub-surface drainage systems

-Note that some PCA requirements are overridden by the Victorian variations, additions and deletions.
+Note that some PCA requirements are overridgen by the Victor an variations, additions and deletions.
 These must be complied with as part of the PCA.
 In the PDF version of the PCA these are typically indicated in blue text preceding the clause (denoted as VIC followed by clause number that is varied.
 E.g. VIC B1D3).
 Full details of the variation are contained in Schedule 10 - Victoria.
 If the document is viewed online the links to the variations appear within the general section.

-For some types of plumbing, the requirements are a Victorian addition to the PCA, and are only contained in the state(s) specific Schedule.
+For some types of plumbing, the tequirements are a Victorian addition to the PCA, and are only contained in the state(s) specific Schedule.
 An example is Vic Part E3 Stormwater - Roof drainage systems, which is contained in Schedule 10 - Victoria where there is not a national Part E3, and the details are only included within Schedule 10.

-The PCA does not cover gasfitting work.
+The PCA does not cover gasfitting work